ECE-4961-Capstone-Team-1-Spring-Fall-22/Autonomous-Crawlspace-Inspection-Robot/Experimental Data.md

 After allowing the robot to run its course, the number of pictures taken can be seen in the table above.
 The real area captured by each picture was then multiplied by the number of pictures taken to find a value for the full area pictured.
 While this value will feature some overlap, it is significantly large enough to convince the team that the robot saves pictures that will cover the entire ceiling area.
 Along with this metric, the photos were flipped through and ceiling landmarks were used to confirm that no part of the ceiling was missed.

 ### Imaging Quality
 Python code was created using the OpenCV library to perform the image stitching.
 This test was performed using both real pictures taken of the ceiling using the robot's camera and pictures of a crawlspace ceiling.
 This allows us to confirm that the code will work both in a real crawlspace setting and will also work when using the camera.
-The pictures were taken and the resultant stitching can be found [here](ExperimentalPictures).

 | Compared Pictures | Percent Overlap (%) |
 | ----------------- | ------------------- |